rmosolgo/rmosolgo.github.io/source/_posts/2016-11-12-graphql-query-as-a-state-machine.markdown

 Now, each runtime type transitions to _exactly_ one selection.
 This information simplifies pre-execution analysis and execution.
 Additionally, this computed state can cache field-level values like coerced arguments and field resolve functions.

 In [graphql-ruby](https://github.com/rmosolgo/graphql-ruby), these transformations are implemented in `GraphQL::InternalRepresentation`.
-At time of writing, the multi-selection state is implemented as an array of `InternalRepresentation::Node`s, but [an incoming PR](https://github.com/rmosolgo/graphql-ruby/pull/395) will formalize them as `InternalRepresentation::Selection`s
+At time of writing, the multi-selection state is implemented as an array of `InternalRepresentation::Node`s, but [an incoming PR](https://github.com/rmosolgo/graphql-ruby/pull/395) will formalize them as `InternalRepresentation::Selection`s.

+## Ceci n'est pas un state machine

+Although this mindset helps solve a problem with GraphQL fragment merging, there are also some key differences between a GraphQL query and a state machine:

+- A GraphQL query cannot be cyclical.
+That is, the same state may not be reached more than once.
+(Even "returning" from a selection is not _actually_ the same state: you're in a different place because some fields have been resolved.)
+- Because a GraphQL query can't form a cycle, "precompiling" it to a deterministic machine doesn't yield a big payoff.
+Instead, you can build states _as you reach them_, saving some work in case some branches are not reached at runtime (or if an error occurs during execution).